Every school is required to publish specific information on its website to comply with The School Information Regulations 2016.

 Fax No. 01925 766043

-All enquiries should be addressed to the Office Manager, Mrs K Holcroft.
+All enquiries should be addressed to the School Business Manager, Mrs K Holcroft.

 Our school has a published admission number for school of 15 children per year group.